 There are several varieties of steel used to manufacture these products including 304, 304L, 316, and 316L stainless steel.
 So, let's unpack the differences between various stainless steel grades, finishes, and use cases.

-304 vs 316 Stainless Steel Carbon and Chromium Content
+304 vs 316 Stainless Steel Carbon, Molybdenum, Chromium Content

 316L vs 304L Stainless Steel Performance